vmware/container-service-extension/docs/cse3_1/INSTALLATION.md

 Please note: PhotonOS 3 supports only python 3.7, while PhotonOS 4 supports only python 3.10.

-One of the libraries that CSE depends on (viz. lru-dict) needs the following python packages, if these packages are missing, CSE installtion will fail with the following error:
+One of the libraries that CSE depends on (viz. lru-dict) needs the following python packages:
 ```
-error: command 'x86_64-linux-gnu-gcc' failed with exit status 1

 PhotonOS essentials for python to work with CSE
 -----------------------------------------------
 tdnf update